 We'll tell you before we do this and why, unless a legal or security reason means we can't.
 In that case, we'll tell you as soon as possible afterwards.
 We'll act reasonably and try to reduce your inconvenience.
-If the reason for stopping or suspending you from making payments no longer applies, we'll unblock your card, device or security details or replace them.
+If the reason for stopping or suspending you from making payments no longer applies, we'll unblock your card, or other payment device or other security details or replace them.